leslie628/microfrontends-portfolio/README.md

 ## Overview

-Each microfrontend is developed as an independent repository to allow modular development, easy deployment, and seamless integration using microfrontend architecture principles.
+Each microfrontend is developed as an independent repository to allow modular development, easy deployment,(CI/CD) and seamless integration using microfrontend architecture principles.

-Feel free to explore the code, issues, and demos in each repository.
+Feel free to explore the code in the repository

 ---